Another year, and another Zero Waste Week is coming to a close. How did you get on?

 On my commute after work, I stopped a man for dropping a Kinder Bueno wrapper.
 Having seen it happen right in front of me, during Zero Waste Week of all weeks… I thought “not on my watch!”

 He was quite embarrassed and put it in his pocket to throw away later.

-In the evening, I attend the Po-Zu x Wear The Walk AW Preview with Ella of The Ethical Fashion Society.
+In the evening, I attend the Po-Zu x Wear The Walk AW Preview with Ella of The Fashion Common Room.
 Everything was served in glasses, and finger food came without packaging – brilliant!
 They also had paper goodie bags with Earth Conscious deodorants in cardboard tubes – perfect!

 We then went to Bourne & Hollingsworth for drinks and onto a Goan restaurant for dinner.
 After stuffing myself with far too much peshwari naan, I had almost half my chana masala leftover.
 The kind family who runs the place gave let me take the food home – except it came in a plastic box.
 D’oh!

 I couldn’t decide which was worse, food waste or plastic waste…